zephirl/McGillCourseSeatsTimeline/README.md

 # McGillCourseSeatsTimeline
 VSB Scraper to get seats available for a list of courses --
-The goal is to create a historical chart (updated daily or more regularly in the first days of registration and add-drop) in order to see the rate at which different courses at McGill fill up.
-This would enable students to have an idea of how much in advance they should register for a course, if a course usually fills up, or if during add-drop period some seats get available, ect...
+Goal: create a historical chart with the rate at which different courses at McGill fill up to enable students to have an idea of how much in advance they should register for a course, if a course usually fills up, or if during add-drop period some seats get available, ect...
 --
 This is still in development: